 Somehow, in the hustle and bustle of the busy holiday season, there are times when homeschooling can feel like a grind.
 The weather is starting to be colder and grayer (at least in Northern climates like Michigan.)
-We have tons of extra planning and preparation on our plates.
+And we have tons of extra planning and preparation on our plates.

 Here are 7 Ways to do a Homeschool Shake Up Over the Holidays:

-- Unit Study – If you normally do multiple subjects a day, consider taking a period of time when you focus on one topic and learn about that instead.
+If you normally do multiple subjects a day, consider taking a period of time when you focus on one topic and learn about that instead.
 Our family has been centering most of our learning on health and nutrition for the past few weeks.
 I thought that would be a timely topic since our exercise and eating habits have a tendency to be “less than stellar” over Thanksgiving and Christmas.
-It has been a nice way to shake things up and still keep learning going.
+It has been a nice way to shake things up and still keep learning.

-- Concentrate on Less Subjects – If you normally have 6 (or more) subjects a day, consider letting your kids do less subjects each day but really going deep with them.
+If you normally have 6 (or more) subjects a day, consider letting your kids do fewer subjects each day but really going deep with them.
 This would be a good time to let the kids get in some extra reading time.
 Assign a research project about something that interests them.
-Allow them start that novel they’ve been dying to write but haven’t had time.
+Allow them to start that novel they’ve been dying to write but haven’t had time.
 Or maybe create that computer game they’ve been dying to code.
 The sky’s the limit on this one!

-We’ve got some fun stuff planned in our household this coming holiday season.
+We have some fun stuff planned in our household this coming holiday season.
 For example, our family LOVES Star Wars.
-In anticipation of the new Star Wars movie coming out in December, we’ve already planned a Star Wars Marathon for the Friday after Thanksgiving where we’ll be watching Episodes 1-6 back to back.
+In anticipation of the new Star Wars movie coming out in December, we’ve already planned a Star Wars Marathon for the Friday after Thanksgiving where we’ll be watching all 8 episodes back to back.